Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * Some sections was showing a bit too much to the left side of the pages when using Devtools testing smaller screens.
 Fixed by making the text more compressed and give it more padding.
 * Lighthouse showed me a bit less good performance, cause of some of my images that is too big meaning taking up too much memory space I would say.
 (Read more under Unfixed bugs how that can be solved)
 * After running my HTML code trough the W3C validator my header images went too small.
 (Find my solution of the bug under the bugs section)
-* W3C html validator gave me warnings on my comments and I made sure to fix them so they didn't look like <!-----some text---> and instead looked like this <!--some text-->
+* W3C html validator gave me warnings on my comments and I made sure to fix them so they didn't look like messy and after standard structure.
 * W3C html validator gave me wrong when I forgot to type an alt attribute for the images, fixed by adding alt attributes to all images.
 * Jigsaw gave no errors or warnings.